ArduPilot/ardupilot/libraries/AP_OSD/fonts/README.md

 # Font styles

-_The implementation of on-the-fly font style switching is still work in progress.
-As for now, there's a variety of font styles that can be chosen prior to building the code._
+There are various font styles available to choose from.
 Credits to [inavosd](https://github.com/iNavFlight/inav-configurator/tree/master/resources/osd) for providing the basis to develop on.

+Font styles can be switched on-the-fly font style by setting parameter OSD_FONT to the desired number.
+This works for hardware backends as well as for SITL OSD.

-Available font styles are:
+Available styles and respective OSD_FONT numbers are:

-**clarity (default)** a clearly visible large font:
+**clarity (OSD_FONT 0, default)** a clearly visible large font:

   ![](clarity.png)

-**clarity_medium** good visibility, less dominant than clarity default:
+**clarity_medium (OSD_FONT 1)** good visibility, less dominant than clarity default:

 ![](clarity_medium.png)

-**bfstyle** bf- / inav-osd default style:
+**bfstyle (OSD_FONT 2)** bf- / inav-osd default style:

 ![](bfstyle.png)

-**bold** a bolder version of bfstyle:
+**bold (OSD_FONT 3)** a bolder version of bfstyle:

 ![](bold.png)

-**digital** 80's clock radio style:
+**digital (OSD_FONT 4)** 80's clock radio style:

 ![](digital.png)

-## Individualizing charsets ##
+## Adding font styles ##

-Charsets can be edited or built form scratch using [MAX7456charwizard](https://github.com/diydrones/MinimOSD-Extra/blob/master/Tools/MAX7456Charwizard.jar)

-## Building a firmware with a non-default font style

-_On-the-fly style switching being still-work-in progress, as for now it is required to convert the desired .mcm file to a file named clarity.bin that is automatically integrated into the build._

-In your cloned repository navigate to this directory:
+Charsets can be edited or built form scratch using [MAX7456charwizard](https://github.com/diydrones/MinimOSD-Extra/blob/master/Tools/MAX7456Charwizard.jar).
+Added charsets need to be converted to a binary file named fontN.bin prior to building the code.
+Files within this namespace will be automatically included in the build, so you can modify and replace existing .bin files or add your individual styles.

+To do that, navigate to:
 ```
 /ardupilot/libraries/AP_OSD/fonts
 ```
-and call "mcm2bin.py input.mcm output.bin" to convert your chosen .mcm file:
+in your cloned repository and call:
 ```
-./mcm2bin.py yourfont.mcm clarity.bin
+./mcm2bin.py yourfont.mcm fontN.bin
 ```
+to convert existent or added charsets into a binary.
 Now navigate back to the directory root, configure and build for your desired board.